‘Once Upon A Time’ Season 6: Will Emma Be Able To Change Her Fate In Episode 11?

 Once Upon a Time Season 6 will be returning from its three-month layoff on March 5.
 Emma’s (Jennifer Morrison) fate will be hanging in the balance in Once Upon a Time Season 6 Episode 11, titled “Tougher Than the Rest.”

-In the new episode, Emma, aka the Savior, will finally come face to face with her hooded slayer, Gideon (Giles Matthey).
+In the new episode, Emma, aka the Savior, will finally come face to face with her hooded slayer Gideon (Giles Matthey).
 The midseason finale revealed that the son of Belle (Emilie de Ravin) and Mr. Gold (Robert Carlyle) is the hooded figure from Emma’s vision of the future — in it, she saw herself fighting a mysterious opponent who ultimately killed her.
 Moreover, an oracle told her that in the battle that she saw, she would die.

 The synopsis for Once Upon a Time Season 6 Episode 11 reveals that David (Josh Dallas) and Hook (Colin O’Donoghue) will do everything possible to stop Gideon before he can confront Emma, who was last seen stuck in the wish realm along with Regina (Lana Parilla).